Suhel-5602/credit-card-fraud-detection/README.md

-# Fraud prevention and detection
+# Fraud prevention and detection on transaction
 a mini project